Mihara/lotw-trust/README.md

     go install github.com/mihara/lotw-trust

-Binaries are provided in the releases section.
-At the moment, it's very probable most of them don't actually run.
+It was written with go 1.20.5 and I currently don't know what's the minimum version requirement.
+Binaries for a number of platforms are provided in the releases section.

 ## Plans for future development

 As of this moment, this tool is feature complete.
 Now it needs to become bug-free and formats need to stabilize.
+Please stress-test and torture it.

 Alternatively it could be completely forgotten as most innovations usually are.
 It's not like radio didn't work without all that before.